skip to content

 Quick Facts

 Beyond the city’s manufacturing and transportation industries, Roanoke, is noted as a large health care and retail hub.
 Notable employers and companies headquartered within the area include Advance Auto Parts, the Valley View Mall, New Horizons Healthcare, and the city’s largest healthcare employer, the Carilion Clinic.
-Formerly known as Carilion Health System, this Virginia-based non-profit integrated health care organization provides care for nearly one million Virginians and West Virginians, and is responsible for the employment of 13,200 employees, with 737 physicians covering more than 70 specialties at 225 practice sites.
-Indeed, a recent economic study conducted by Carilion has noted the following impact on the Roanoke region:
+This Virginia-based non-profit integrated health care organization provides care for nearly one million Virginians and West Virginians, and is responsible for the employment of 13,200 employees, with 737 physicians covering more than 70 specialties at 225 practice sites.

 Explore Roanoke’s different neighborhoods to get a look into life here!

-Culturally, Roanoke, VA is an exciting city, and the city is notably host to a number of significant theaters, museums, performance centers, and more.
-Pictured above, perhaps Roanoke’s most signature cultural attraction is the Taubman Museum of Art.
-Formerly the Art Museum of Western Virginia, the Taubman Museum is an art museum in the heart of Downtown Roanoke that features a permanent collection of more than 2,000 works of art, including prominent 19th- and early 20th-century American art, as well as significant modern and contemporary art, photography, design, and decorative arts, and several smaller collections including Southern folk art.
-Notable artists featured within the museum include Norman Rockwell, George Inness, Winslow Homer, Jacob Lawrence, and Audrey Flack, among many others.
+museum iconThe Taubman Museum of Art, which is perhaps the city’s most signature cultural attraction, is an art museum in the heart of Downtown Roanoke that features a permanent collection of more than 2,000 works of art, including prominent 19th- and early 20th-century American art, as well as significant modern and contemporary art, photography, design, and decorative arts, and several smaller collections including Southern folk art.
+Notable artists featured within the museum include Norman Rockwell, George Inness, and Winslow Homer, among many others.

-Additionally, beyond the city’s museum and theater scene, Roanoke is noted to host a number of festivals throughout the year, including the Festival in the Park, Local Colors Festival, Henry Street Festival, Big Lick Blues Festival, and Strawberry Festival.
-Of the aforementioned, Roanoke’s Festival in the Park is perhaps the city’s largest celebration.
-Celebrated annually in September since 1968, this festival is a multi-day event that features numerous musical and entertainment acts, kids activities, commercial exhibits, an exhibition from the antique car club of Roanoke, various food vendors highlighting local Roanoke restaurants, and much, much more.
+Roanoke’s Festival in the Park is the city’s largest celebration.
+Celebrated annually in September since 1968, this festival is a multi-day event that features musical and entertainment acts, kids activities, commercial exhibits, an exhibition from the antique car club of Roanoke, various food vendors highlighting local Roanoke restaurants, and much, much more.

 There are plenty of ways to get involved in community happenings year-round.
 Keep an eye on the community calendar for unique events around Roanoke.